-    Taking in additional measures will give more accurate overview of the health of the individual.
+Taking in additional measures will give a more accurate overview of the health of the individual.

 BMI, whilst trusted, it is a flawed method as it only takes into account height and weight and average benchmarks.

-As individuals, we all have genetic make up in terms of our muscle mass and frames.
+As individuals, we all have genetic makeup in terms of our muscle mass and frames.
 We also have different approaches to fitness and exercise.
-Many healthy but more muscle prone individuals find themselves scoring overweight or obsess categories on the BMI scale despite being complete healthy and active so it should only be used as one of many guides.
+Many healthy but more muscle prone individuals find themselves scoring overweight or obsess categories on the BMI scale despite being completely healthy and active so it should only be used as one of many guides.

 So if not BMI, what should I be using?